Mingle the Mouse

 Mingle shook a bit, it's true

-Though quite enjoyed the thrill of it
+Though he enjoyed the thrill of it

 He knew his siblings would be keen